Fluorky/Rotated-datasets-evaluation-pipeline/README.md

 Adjust `base_dir`, `dataset_name`, `dataset_key`, and `file_format` for the dataset you want to process.

+By default, the pipeline avoids overwriting complete existing outputs.
+Use the relevant CLI or Python-level overwrite option only when you intentionally want to regenerate outputs.

 ## Results and outputs

 Depending on the command, outputs may be written to: